Qruise-ai/qruise-pasquans-interface/README.md

 print("Simulation Results:", populations)
 ```

 ## How to use the Interface
 The `qruise-pasquans-interface` package provides a simple API for simulating quantum operations.
 To use the interface, follow these steps:
 - **Import the `simulate` function**: Import the `simulate` function from the package to run quantum simulations.
 - **Define the simulation parameters**: Define the parameters for the quantum simulation, such as lattice sites, Rabi frequencies, phases, detunings, initial states, and time grid.
+- **Select the provider**: Choose the provider that manages the backend simulators, such as the mock provider or a custom provider.
-- **Select the backend simulator**: Choose the backend simulator to use for the simulation, such as the mock simulator or a real simulator.
+- **Select the backend simulator**: Choose the backend simulator to use for the simulation, such as the mock simulator or a custom simulator.
 - **Run the simulation**: Call the `simulate` function with the specified parameters to run the quantum simulation.
 - **Access the simulation results**: Retrieve the simulation results, such as state populations, from the returned result dictionary.